onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 https://www.youtube.com/watch?v=SBoW9as_JCM

 > "If successful, 𝕏 will evolve to be the collective consciousness of humanity or, more accurately, the human-machine collective." - [Elon Musk](https://twitter.com/elonmusk/status/1711608729731211352)

+> "The noosphere is a philosophical concept developed and popularized by the biogeochemist Vladimir Vernadsky, and philosopher and Jesuit priest Pierre Teilhard de Chardin.
+Vernadsky defined the noosphere as the new state of the biosphere and described as the planetary "sphere of reason".
+The noosphere represents the highest stage of biospheric development, that of humankind's rational activities.
+The word is derived from the Greek νόος ("nous, mind, reason") and σφαῖρα ("sphere"), in lexical analogy to "atmosphere" and "biosphere"." - [Noosphere, Wikipedia](https://en.wikipedia.org/wiki/Noosphere#:~:text=The%20noosphere%20(alternate,and%20%22biosphere%22.)

+> "For de Chardin, the noosphere emerges through and is constituted by the interaction of human minds...
+As mankind organizes itself in more complex social networks, the higher the noosphere will grow in awareness.
+This concept extends Teilhard's Law of Complexity/Consciousness, the law describing the nature of evolution in the universe.
+Teilhard argued the noosphere is growing towards an even greater integration and unification, culminating in the Omega Point - an apex of thought/consciousness - which he saw as the goal of history." - [Noosphere, Wikipedia](https://en.wikipedia.org/wiki/Noosphere#:~:text=For%20de%20Chardin,goal%20of%20history.)

 ██████████████████████████████████████████████████████████████████
 # quotes